blurite/rsprot/README.md

 > While the compressed code may be harder to read and take longer to implement, this is a one-time job as the models rarely change.
 > On the larger scale, this could result in a considerably smaller footprint of the library for servers, and less work for garbage collectors.

+## Benchmarks
+Benchmarks can be found [here](BENCHMARKS.md).
+Only performance-critical aspects of the application will be benchmarked.

 [^1]: [Compressed ordinary object pointers](https://www.baeldung.com/jvm-compressed-oops) are a trick utilized by the 64-bit JVM to compress object references into 4 bytes instead of the traditional 8.
 This is only possible if the Xmx is set to 32GB or less.
 Since Java 7, compressed OOPs are enabled by default if available.

 [actions-badge]: https://github.com/blurite/rsprot/actions/workflows/ci.yml/badge.svg